European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 ```

 :::note
 This example assumes that you're using the EUID production environment.
 During integration testing, use the EUID integration environment by setting `params.euidApiBase` to `'https://integ.euid.eu/'`.
 Tokens from the EUID integration environment are not valid for passing to the bidstream.
-For the integration environment, you will have different **subscription ID** and **public key** values.
+For the integration environment, you will have different **Subscription ID** and **public key** values.
 :::

 ## Storing the EUID Token in the Browser